CZDanol/DNLTray/README.md

 - If you intend to use the designs commercially, please contact me to negotiate a commission

 ## Customizing
+- Download the whole repo
+- Adjust stuff in the `generator/config.py` or in `templates/*.scad`
+- Run `python generate.py` with appropriate arguments (see `python generate.py --help`)
+- Profit

 ### Creating custom patterns
 - SVG file format